wbotelhos/blog/content/articles/graphql-with-absinthe-on-phoenix-mutation.md

 end
 ```

-And the resolver will create the book and return it in case of success, but in case of error an `message` is added along a details key with a better explanation:
+And the resolver will create the book and return it in case of success, but in case of error an `message` is added along with a `details` key with a better explanation:

 ```elixir
 # lib/app/resolvers/books.ex